seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    the run is measured against it (methodology §5 step 1).
 4. **Run the live-data gate.** It is executable and it returns an exit code; a non-zero exit means no price level of any kind is published in this run.
-The gate is never bypassed, never re-run with a widened tolerance, and its failure is never explained to the Boss beyond the one line the methodology allows.
+The gate is never bypassed and never re-run with a widened tolerance.
+Its failure reaches the Boss as the single sentence `ANALYST-INSTRUCTIONS.md` §1 fixes verbatim, and as nothing else — the reason belongs in the day log, where it can be audited.
 5. Read `analyst/state.json` and apply the lifecycle (methodology §11) before writing a single line of the answer.
 6. Perform the analysis and compose the answer, in Russian, under the methodology's